Characteristics of Induced Abortions Reported in Michigan

 Michigan Department of Health & Human Services

-Michigan residents received 97 percent of the induced abortions that occurred in Michigan in 2017.
-This proportion is similar to that which was observed in previous years.
+Michigan residents received 94.7 percent of the induced abortions that occurred in Michigan in 2019.
+This proportion decreased by 1 percent to that which was observed in previous years.

-In 2017, about 45% of the resident women receiving abortions had no previous induced abortions.
-In general, from 1985 through 2017, a gradual increase has been observed with the proportion of women reporting two or more induced abortions, going from 14.6 percent in 1985 to 23.1 percent in 2017.
-The proportion of women who had no previous induced abortion has generally declined, falling from 59.5 percent in 1985 to 44.7 percent in 2017.
+In 2019, over half of the resident women receiving abortions had no previous induced abortions.
+In general, from 1985 through 2019, a gradual increase has been observed with the proportion of women reporting two or more induced abortions, going from 14.6 percent in 1985 to 23.8 percent in 2019.
+The proportion of women who had no previous induced abortion has generally declined, falling from 59.5 percent in 1985 to 51.3 percent in 2019.

-About 65 percent of the resident women obtaining induced abortions in 2017 had a previous term pregnancy.
-Of the women who had a previous term pregnancy, over 38 percent in 2017 had at least two or more term pregnancies.
+65.4 percent of the resident women obtaining induced abortions in 2019 had a previous term pregnancy.
+Of the women who had a previous term pregnancy, 39.2 percent in 2019 had at least two or more term pregnancies.
 (See Table 8.)

-Other than self-referral, which was reported for 87.8 percent of all induced abortions in 2017, the most frequent source of referral for induced abortion services was a family member or a friend (6.4 percent) and a physician (2 percent).
+Other than self-referral, which was reported for 89.5 percent of all induced abortions in 2019, the most frequent source of referral for induced abortion services was a family member or a friend (5.9 percent), followed by other (2.2 percent) and a physician (2.1 percent).
 (See Table 7.)

-Among all induced abortions reported in 2017 in Michigan (including both residents and non‑residents), most involved pregnancies of 12 weeks or less (84.2 percent) and suction was the most frequent procedure at 57.6 percent.
-(See Table 17.)
+Among all induced abortions reported in 2019 in Michigan (including both residents and non‑residents), 87.4 percent involved pregnancies of 12 weeks or less.
+(See Table B-1.)

-In 2013, 6,569 abortions were performed in freestanding clinics and 19,386 were perform in a physician's private office.
-By 2017, the number of abortions performed in freestanding clinics had risen by 282%; to 25,102 abortions.
-During the same time period, the number of abortions performed in physician's offices declined by 97% or to 619 abortions.
-In 2017, 94.4 percent of all abortions were performed in freestanding outpatient surgical facilities.
-The change in location of abortions is almost certainly a result of Act 499 of 2012.
+Starting in 2014, the proportion of induced abortions performed in freestanding clinics increased from 25.1 percent (2013) to 43.9 percent (2014) and 91.2 percent in 2019.
+In the meantime, the proportion of induced abortions performed in a physician's office decreased from 74.2 percent (2013) to 55.4 percent (2014) and 2.8 percent in 2019.
+The change of location is almost certainly a result of Act 499 of 2012.
 The act placed new requirements of abortion providers.
-The number of abortions performed in 2013 and in 2017 are about the same.
+The number of abortions performed in Michigan in these years are about the same.
 (See Table B-1.)

 state of Michigan has established a mandatory reporting system for